Romania One Week Itinerary: Experience Castles, Culture & Nature

 Bran Castle (Dracula Castle)

-Join a day tour to visit the Viscri village and Sighișoara from Brasov.
-After leaving from Brasov in morning, you'll stop at historical Viscri village which is a charming Romanian village.
+• Join Sighișoara & Viscri Day Tour from Brașov.
+After leaving from Brașov in morning, you'll stop at the historical Viscri village which is a charming Romanian village.
 Here you'll visit the Viscri Fortified Church which is one of Transylvania’s UNESCO-listed fortified churches.

-Then you'll continue your trip to visit the UNESCO-listed medieval town of Sighișoara.
-It is a citadel-city with buildings, walls and defense towers build during the middle ages.
+• Then you'll continue your trip to visit the UNESCO-listed medieval town of Sighișoara.
+It is a citadel-city with buildings, walls and defense towers built during the middle ages.
 Sighișoara is also the birthplace of Vlad the Impaler, the inspiration behind Dracula.
-In the late afternoon you could also join another organized group trip to watch brown bears in the Carpathian mountain region.

 Viscri Village (Romania)